ropable/nmap_migrate/README.md

 # nmpspecies data migrator

 A minimal Django project to migrate data from the Department's NMAP.NMPSPECIES Oracle database to a new PostgreSQL home.
+This project is only required to migrate the data, after which time the `naturemap` application will be moved to a newer project environment.

 # Migrating data from Oracle to PostgreSQL